Omega-3 Fatty Acids

 Breast Cancer

-- Improved outcomes with DHA added to chemotherapy in a small trial of metastatic breast cancer patients
+- Improved survival and other outcomes with omega-3s used with chemotherapy in a trials of people with metastatic

 Colorectal Cancer

-- Reduced length of hospital stay, but no reduction in noninfectious complications or mortality when taken before surgery in a nutritional supplement also including arginine and nucleotides
+- No reduction in mortality when taken before gastrointestinal cancer surgery in a nutritional supplement also including arginine and nucleotides

-- No decrease in tumor size or improvement in patient survival times in a 2015 review
+- No decrease in tumor size or improvement in patient survival times with supplementation

 - Eicosapentaenoic acid (EPA) effects: